 Private blockchains.
 Conversely, a ‘private’ blockchain network is where the participants are known and trusted: for example, an industry group, or a group of companies owned by an umbrella company.
 Many of the mechanisms aren’t needed – or rather they are replaced with legal contracts – “You’ll behave because you’ve signed this piece of paper.”.
 This changes the technical decisions as to which bricks are used to build the solution.

-See the pros and cons of internal blockchains for more on this topic.
+See the pros and cons of internal blockchains or the difference between a distributed ledger and a blockchain for more on this topic.

 PART 3 – MORE DEPTH, PLEASE